yorknouse/docs/pages/03-office.md

 The IT Services storage service is now used to store files to ensure backups take place, make remote support easier and remove our reliance on a single machine (which is one of the less stable machines we have).

 If we ever increase the video offering at Nouse (which has been tried on several occasions), nousemac6 has some additional software installed to aid in video editing and even live streaming.

+Browsers are often accidentally left logged in to peoples accounts.
+It may be worth installing some extensions which automatically clear cookies after a period of inactivity or on browser launch/exit.